FluxAeros/uvu-cs2450-eteam/README.txt

-#UVsim#

--- Project Description --
+#UVSim: Basic Machine Language Simulator#

+---Project Description---
-UVSim is a software simulator designed for computer science students to explore machine language and computer architecture through BasicML program execution.
+UVSim is a versatile software simulator crafted specifically for computer science students to delve into the intricacies of machine language and computer architecture.
+By executing programs written in BasicML, UVSim emulates fundamental aspects of a computer system, including a CPU, an accumulator, and a main memory with a capacity of 100 words.
-It features a CPU, accumulator, and a 100-word main memory, supporting essential operations from I/O to arithmetic and control.
+It supports a broad spectrum of operations, ranging from input/output to arithmetic and control instructions.
-This practical tool offers an invaluable learning experience, enabling students to gain a deeper understanding of computing fundamentals in a hands-on environment.

--- How to Run UVSim --
-* If running a file *
-1. Put the file you would like to run into the RunCommands folder
-2. Run `python3 main.py` in your terminal
-3. Input the name of your file in the terminal

-* If running your own commands *
-1. Run `python3 main.py` in your terminal
-2. Press enter
-3. Input your commands as a 5 char command Ie "+1015"
+UVSim stands as an essential educational tool, offering students a tangible, hands-on experience that significantly deepens their understanding of the underlying principles of computing.

+---Features---
+Simulated CPU and Accumulator: Mimics the core functions of a central processing unit and an accumulator for arithmetic operations.
+100-Word Main Memory: Offers a simplified model of computer memory, allowing for straightforward program execution.
+Support for BasicML: Executes Basic Machine Language (BasicML) instructions, covering I/O, arithmetic, and control operations.
+Interactive Command Execution: Users can input their machine language commands directly, facilitating an engaging learning process.

+---Prerequisites---
+Python 3.x installed on your system. tkinter installed

+---Running UVSim---

+1. Prepare Your Program File:
+Create a text file containing your program written in BasicML.
+Save this file within a convenient location in your project's folder structure.

+2.Launch UVSim:
+Execute the main application file.
+This can typically be done by running python3 main.py in your terminal or command prompt, assuming you are in the UVSim project directory.

+3. Load Your Program File:
+Once UVSim opens, click on the "Select file" button.
+Navigate through the file dialog to find and select the program file you prepared in step 1.

+4. Execute the Program:
+Click the "Run" button to start the simulation.
+UVSim will process the file and display output information within its window.

+5. Input Codes as Prompted:
+If UVSim requires additional input during execution, enter the codes when prompted.
+Inputs should be in the format of +0000 for positive numbers or -0000 for negative numbers, where 0000 represents your numeric value.

+6. Completion and Restart:
+After the program finishes execution, UVSim will be ready for another run.
+You can choose to load another file and repeat the process as desired.